ANI Pharmaceuticals buys Novitum Pharma for $163.5 million

 "Strengthening our well-established generics business with enhanced development capabilities and increased focus on niche opportunities is a key pillar of ANI's growth strategy," Nikhil Lalwani, ANI's chief executive, said in a statement.

 Novitium, based in East Windsor, N.J., makes niche generic products in liquid, capsule, tablet and powder forms.
-It has a 50,000 square-foot facility for manufacturing and research and is adding 20,000 square feet of space to it.
+It has a 50,000-square-foot facility for manufacturing and research and is adding 20,000 square feet to it.

 Lalwani said the state-of-the-art manufacturing facility is a key attraction in the deal.
 He also said ANI would be able to add more size to its contract development and manufacturing business.